Athens Metro: "Souflias Plan"

 The Souflias plan was last revised in January 2012, and saw limited activity until October 2020, when Elliniko Metro announced that they were reconsidering some extensions from the plan, including the extension of Line 1 from to Nea Erythraia, the extensions of Line 2 to and Glyfada and Line 6 from Melissia to Perama.
 In December 2021, a part of the southern branch of Line 6 was reconsidered as a branch of Line 1 from to the SNFCC in Kallithea, with intermediate stations at Hamosternas, Plateia Davaki, and Lofos Filaretou.

 Line 5 (Haidari - Kalamaki)

-Originally considered by the Souflias plan as line 7, but since the consideration of new branches for line 4 it has been reappeared and been renamed to line 5 and its part from Akadimia to Evangelismos being considered as an part of Line 4 with the lines spliting in Evangelismos, the line 4 part continuing until Goudi and the Line 5 one until Kalamaki.
+Originally considered by the Souflias plan as line 7, but since the consideration of new branches for line 4 it has been reappeared and been renamed to line 5 and its part from Akadimia to Evangelismos being considered as an part of Line 4 with the lines splitting in Evangelismos, the line 4 part continuing until Goudi and the Line 5 one until Kalamaki.

+Circular Line 5

+In April 2026, a new map was presented, where the plan for an Evangelismos-Ano Ilioupoli branch of line 4 would be abandoned.
+Instead, a Circular Line 5 (purple) would serve the new Government Park among the forecast 21-23 stations by 2045.
+This line would connect with Line 3 at Ambelokipi, connect with Line 4 at Kaisariani, connect with Line 2 at Agios Dimitrios, connect with the tram at Nea Smyrni Square, connect with Line 1 both on the new south extension at Davaki and on the historical branch at Kallithea, connect to the suburban network at Rouf, connect to Line 3 at Agia Marina, connect to Line 2 and suburban and intercity trains at Larissa station, connect to Line 1 at Victoria, and with Line 4 at Alexandras.

+Peripheral Line 6

+Along with the Circular Line 5, the idea of a peripheral line 6 was disclosed in April 2026.
+This semi-circular line would join the two existing stations of Line 3, Egaleo and Katehaki through the northern suburbs, via Peristeri, Agioi Anargyroi, Agios Eleftherios, Galatsi, Ano Kypseli and Neo Psychiko.